freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/020_Indentation/+page.md

 ```

 However, this is not the complete story.
 Any whitespace before the line with the least indentation is ignored.
-Thus, you can indent the projection as a whole, without it having any influence on the projected indentation.
+Therefore, you can indent the projection as a whole, without it having any influence on the projected indentation.
 The next example produces the exact same result as the previous.

 ```ts